tensorlakeai/indexify/examples/tweetsgenerator/README.md

 - Docker and Docker Compose (for containerized setup)
 - OpenAI API key

+NOTE: The example is setup to work with python 3.10.
+See `image` param in the workflow and the image name used in the docker compose file.
+Please update them as needed while following the instructions below for Docker deployment.

 ## Installation and Usage

 ### Option 1: Local Installation - In Process